 And here it is folks.
 My printable recipe for the perfect mashed potatoes every time.
 The ultimate in winter comforts!

-- 1 pound or russet, Yukon gold or all purpose potatoes (don't use fingerlings or red bliss or other waxy potatoes)
+- 1 pound of russet potatoes (you can also use Yukon gold or all purpose potatoes but don't use fingerlings or red bliss or other waxy potatoes)

 - pinch of freshly ground cracked black pepper